 Muffins…sweet ones are great for breakfast or brunch and savory ones are perfect partners with a salad, soup or stew meal.
-When I stand in line at the coffee shop to buy my morning cup of coffee, I am tempted to purchase a muffin because they look so good, but then I see the price and know I can make a dozen at home for about the price of one.
-Muffins are so easy to prepare – as the batter is a simple mixture of flour; a leavening agent like baking powder or baking soda; eggs; oil or melted butter; and a liquid such as milk.
+The muffins at the coffee shop look so good, but you can make a dozen at home for about the price of one in a coffee shop or bakery.
+Muffins are so easy to prepare – the batter is a simple mixture of flour, a leavening agent like baking powder or baking soda, eggs, oil or melted butter and a liquid such as milk.

 - A standard muffin pan cup is about 2 1/2 inches in diameter and holds from 1/4 to 1/3 cup of batter.

 - There are giant or "Texas-size" muffin cups which hold slightly more than a half cup of batter.

 - The mini muffin pan cups range from 1½ to 2 inches in diameter and hold 1 to 2 tablespoons of batter.

 In addition, there is variation in pan sizes within each size category.
 For example, a standard muffin pan cup might be slightly bigger or smaller than 2 ½ inches in diameter, holding slightly more or less batter than stated above.
 That means when you are baking muffins at home, the baking times you see on a recipe may need to be adjusted somewhat.

 - Muffins can be baked in either greased muffin pan cups or muffin papers that can be placed into the muffin pan cups with the batter placed inside.
 The muffin papers make cleanup really easy.

 - Grease only the bottom and halfway up the sides of the muffin pan cup if you aren’t using muffin papers.
 This will allow the batter to rise up the sides of the pan properly, but not stick to the bottom of each cup.